josephuche1/Banker-s-Algorithm/README.md

    cp ../maximum.txt .
    ```

-2. Run the program with initial resources:
+2. Run the program with initial resources: (please make sure that you are in the build directory)
    ```bash
    ./bankers_algorithm 10 5 7 8
    ```